tdoycheva/Homework/README.md

 # Homework
-My personal homework for the Introduction to Programming course
+Some tasks for homework, done for the Introduction to Programming course at FMI